MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-newmaker.md

 1. Once the environment is selected, the main screen will display a list of all the **unmanaged solutions** in the environment.
 You can refresh the list using the **refresh** button if you don't see new solutions you've created:

-    - **Save Solution**: Saves the current state of the solution into version control so all changes done to the solution can be tracked
+    - **Save Solution**: Saves the current state of the solution into version control so all changes done to the solution can be tracked.
-    - **Publish Solution**: Allows you to request to move the solution across environments
+    - **Publish Solution**: Allows you to request to move the solution across environments.
     - **Choose a Profile**: Allows you to select a **Solution profile** to associate a solution to a **Repository** in a given **Organization** and **Project**.
 If you're unsure what profile to select ask your administrator to provide the name of the solution profile for your solution.
     - **Request History**: (right chevron icon): Provides a list of requests (saves and deployments) done for that solution.